π¦ Admin Web App (2021.10 ~ 2022.05) β

 My roles π· β

-My primary responsibilities in this project focused on frontend development, after a lot of investigating, we decided to introduce Nx Monorepo to enable the management of multiple projects within a single repository.
+I primarily focused on front-end development in this project.
+After extensive investigation, we decided to introduce Nx Monorepo to enable the management of multiple projects within a single repository.

 I was responsible for: